awsdocs/aws-codeartifact-user-guide/doc_source/nuget-cli.md

 To push a package version to a CodeArtifact repository, run the following command with the full path to your `.nupkg` file and the source name for your CodeArtifact repository in your NuGet configuration file\.
 If you used the `login` command to configure your NuGet configuration, the source name is `domain_name/repo_name`\.

+**Note**
+You can create a NuGet package if you do not have one to publish\.
+For more information, see [Package creation workflow](https://docs.microsoft.com/en-us/nuget/create-packages/overview-and-workflow) in the *Microsoft documentation*\.

 ------
 #### [ dotnet ]